 Prefer step-by-step instructions?
 These should help you get a great result:

 1) Clear off a clean, flat work surface.
-Ideally, the surface should be larger than the size of your unassembled box.
+Ideally, the surface should be larger than the size of your un-assembled box.
 For best results, do not layer the boxes while folding as this can damage the boxes underneath and also result in bad creases in the box you're working on.
+Make sure to fold each one individually.

 2) Examine the scores (pre-fold lines) on your unassembled box.
 One-by-one, fold over each of the scores on all parts of the box completely towards the interior, then release it back to flat on the table, interior facing up.